splynx/docs/files/en/addons_modules/speedtest/speedtest.md

 ![Speedtest dashboard](speedtest_dashboard.png)

-as well as new SpeedTests in his Services:
+As well as new SpeedTests in his Services:

 ![Speedtest services](speedtest_services.png)